willtholke/Data8/notes/lec-notes.md

 ### Ints and Floats

-Python has two real number types:
+**Python has two real number types:**

 - **int:** integer of any size
   - never has a decimal point, e.g. `2` or `3`
 - **float:** a number with an optional fraction part
   - always has a decimal point, e.g. `2.0` or `3.14`
-  - some limitations: limited precision of 15-16 decimal places, arithmetic may result in the final few decimal places being wrong, have limited size
+  - s**ome limitations:** limited precision of 15-16 decimal places, arithmetic may result in the final few decimal places being wrong, have limited size

 ### Text, Strings, and Conversions